New Ofsted Framework 2019: Revised Summary Post Consultation

 However, it also clarifies that ‘Ofsted may conduct inspections without notice.
 When this happens, the lead inspector will normally telephone the school about 15 minutes before arriving on site.’

-Whilst schools will still be graded as either outstanding, good, requires improvement or inadequate, it is against quite different criteria that they will be judged.
+Whilst schools will still be graded based on the usual Ofsted ratings of outstanding, good, requires improvement or inadequate, it is against quite different criteria that they will be judged.

-The most obvious changes are the removal of a specific category for outcomes and the broader category ‘quality of education’.
+The most obvious changes are the removal of a specific category for outcomes and introduction of the broader category ‘quality of education’.

 Let’s look at the four new categories, exploring both what the inspectors will be looking for, and how they intend to make their judgements: